Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Methodology

-\paragraph{Pre-defined artificial samples} As we mentioned in the previous subsection, the key to making ChatGPT perform better in MNER is to choose suitable in-context examples.
-Obtaining specifically annotated in-context examples that accurately reflect the dataset's annotation style and offer the way to expand auxiliary knowledge presents a notable challenge.
-And directly acquiring such examples from the original dataset is not feasible.
-To address this issue, we employed a random sampling approach to select a small subset of samples from the training set for manual annotation.
-The annotation process consisted of two parts.
-The first part involved identifying the named entities within the sentences, while the second part involved providing a comprehensive judgment criterion that considered the image and text content, as well as relevant knowledge.
-Through our artificial annotation process, we emphasize the entities and their corresponding categories within the sentences.
-Additionally, we provide relevant auxiliary knowledge that serves as the basis for making such judgments.
-This annotation process aims to guide ChatGPT in generating the most relevant and valuable responses.
+To address this issue, we employ a random sampling approach to select a small subset of samples from the training set for manual annotation.
+Specifically, for Twitter-2017 dataset, we randomly sample 200 samples from training set for manual labeling, and for Twitter-2015 dataset, the number is 120.
+The annotation process comprises two main components.
+The first part involves identifying the named entities within the sentences, and the second part involves providing comprehensive justification by considering the image and text content, as well as relevant knowledge.
+For many possibilities encounter in the labeling process, what the annotator needs to do is to correctly judge and interpret the sample from the perspective of humans.
+For samples where images and text are related, we directly state which entities in the text are emphasized by the image.
+For samples where the image and text are unrelated, we directly declare that the image description is unrelated to the text.
+Through artificial annotation process, we emphasize the entities and their corresponding categories within the sentences.
+Furthermore, we incorporate relevant auxiliary knowledge to support these judgments.
+This meticulous annotation process serves as a guide for ChatGPT, enabling it to generate highly relevant and valuable responses.

-\paragraph{Multimodel Similar Example Awareness Module} Since the few-shot learning ability of GPT largely depends on the selection of in-context examples\citep{liu2021makes,yang2022empirical}, we design a Multimodel Similar Example Awareness (MSEA) module for selecting appropriate in-context examples.
-As a classic multimodal task, the prediction of MNER results relies on the integration of both textual and visual information.
-Accordingly, we leverage the fused features of text and images as the fundamental criterion for assessing similar examples.
-Interestingly, this multimodal fusion feature can be obtained from various previous vanilla MNER models.
+\paragraph{Multimodel Similar Example Awareness Module} Since the few-shot learning ability of GPT largely depends on the selection of in-context examples \citep{liu2021makes,yang2022empirical}, we design a Multimodel Similar Example Awareness (MSEA) module to select appropriate in-context examples.
+As a classic multimodal task, the prediction of MNER relies on the integration of both textual and visual information.
+Accordingly, PGIM leverages the fused features of text and image as the fundamental criterion for assessing similar examples.
+And this multimodal fusion feature can be obtained from various previous vanilla MNER models.